kpaulisse/gotests-template/README.md

 ## Maturity

 This project is maintained only as I need capabilities for personal or professional tasks.

-This is whatever comes before "alpha" (and frankly, it's not likely ever to progress beyond that).
-It's not being operated or supported as a project intended for others to use and contribute to at this point.
-That's why there's no CI and all development is via YOLO pushes to master for now.
+I share this in hopes it may be useful, but this is not being operated or supported as a project intended for others to use and contribute to at this point.

 ## Installation